HermanL02/WarwickUniversity-Notes/202404/Script.md

 # Design

-Our core thinking is to allow WeChat users to have a saft chating : Easy to use, Legal, Cannot be blocked How to easy to use?
+Our core thinking is to allow WeChat users to have a safe, encrypted conversation with the lowest  : Easy to use, Legal, Cannot be blocked
+How to easy to use?
 How to Legal?
 And How to be not blocked?
 ## Why not website?
 WeChat weird design.
 ## Windows